radamhu/docker-odoo-dev/README.md

 WEEK

 ### **Module 7: Workflows & Wizards**
-- [ ] Control statusbar using buttons
+- [x ] Control statusbar using buttons
 - [ ] Enable hotkeys
 - [ ] Work with One2many and Many2many fields
 - [ ] Create and use transient models & wizards